blackboard/jmh-gradle-plugin/README.md

 ## How to choose a specific benchmark ##

 By default, the benchmarkJmh task will run all benchmarks in the sourceSet.
 Sometimes this is undesirable, when you
 only want to run a small set of benchmarks, or a specific benchmark.
-You may run give the benchmarkJmh task a regex to
+You may give the benchmarkJmh task a regular expression to
 match a specific benchmark or group of benchmarks with the -regexp option.

 ```